Chance093/blog/HOW_TO_MANAGE_SSH_KEYS.md

 > They put this in their .bashrc to automate it when you first boot up your machine,
 > but I have never done it myself so I can't speak on it.*

+# Setting Up Your SSH Config

+This is the most important part when it comes to managing multiple keys.
+Your ssh config will tell your ssh client where it should be looking for your ssh keys, and which key it should be using.

+If you have multiple ssh keys, or if you have a single key and changed the name or location of that key, you will need a ssh config to fix some issues you will have.

+1. Create an ssh config file

+> Move to your ssh directory and create a config file
+> ```bash
+> cd ~/.ssh && touch config
+> ```

+2. Open config and copy the example:

+> ```config
+> Host github.com
+>   Hostname github.com
+>   User git
+>   IdentityFile ~/.ssh/[your_personal_ssh_key]
+>   IdentitiesOnly yes
+>
+> Host work.github.com
+>   Hostname github.com
+>   User git
+>   IdentityFile ~/.ssh/[your_work_ssh_key_file]
+>   IdentitiesOnly yes
+>
+> Host work.gitlab.com
+>   Hostname gitlab.com
+>   User git
+>   IdentityFile ~/.ssh/[your_work_gitlab_ssh_key_file]
+>   IdentitiesOnly yes
+>```
+>
+> Make sure you change up the file to work for you.
+Host can be anything you want
+> (it should easily identify what host you are using and what work you are doing).
+> Hostname should always be the website you are connecting to.
+Identity file should
+> point to the ssh key you are going to use.
+>
+> In the `Cloning a Repo` Section, it should make sense how we can connect different repos to different
+> keys.
+It is very important to realize that this ssh config file is telling your
+> ssh client which key it should be looking for every time its setting up a
+> connection from a certain host.